This will be my last blog post.

 I wondered if this was the future my parents would have envisioned for me.
 But then I reminded myself that my family doesn’t really have an impact on my life now.
 I thought about all the friends and acquaintances I had who had parents and other family members that were so involved with this step of the process, the transition out of college.
 Whether rich, poor, or anywhere in between, it seemed as if a lot of my peers had an extra component of stress involved in this transition process, the pressure from the family.
-It started before college, when the parents helped the kids figure out what college to go to, took them on the campus tours, reminded their kids to finish the Common App (for college applications).
-It continued in college, where some peers had parents that struggled to be supportive when their kids decided to change or proclaim various aspects of their identities, whether it related to gender, sexual orientation, major, etc. Some of my peers may never truly feel as if they can come into their true selves because of the pressures and beliefs of their family.
-And it’s during the transition process that decisions start being made about how one wants to live in the world.
+It started before college, when the parents helped their kids figure out what college to go to, took them on the campus tours, reminded them to finish the Common App (for college applications).
+It continued in college, where some peers had parents that struggled to be supportive when their kids decided to change or proclaim various aspects of their identities, whether it related to gender, sexual orientation, major, etc. Some of my peers never felt as if they could come into their true selves at this time because of the pressures and beliefs of their family.
+And it’s during the transition out of college that many of them start making decisions about how they want to live in the world.

 I’ve never dealt with that.
 My high school counselor told me about QuestBridge when my life was falling apart, my dad was relapsing, my mother had recently passed away, all of that.
-I did the process by myself, I spent time in the computer lab hours before essay applications were due and just wrote them and spell checked them and sent them off.
-And I ended up at Oberlin, and my dad had no idea where that was.
-The day I found out, the day before my sister’s birthday, my dad told me congratulations, and then went out not even 20 minutes later to go do drugs.
+I did the college app process by myself.
+I spent time in the computer lab hours before essay applications were due and just wrote them and spell checked them and sent them off.
+And I ended up at Oberlin, and my dad had no idea where that even was.
+The day I found out, the day before my younger sister’s birthday, my dad told me congratulations, and then went out not even 20 minutes later to go do drugs.
 It’s just how it was.